kerongYan/F2P-Net/README.md

 ## Data
 Please refer to the README.md in the dataset-specific folders under `./data` to prepare each of them.
+The download address for the dataset used in our experiment is [this](https://drive.google.com/drive/folders/1MhIuUVbV2O74CFiHwVZsgSmu1_MAKJm-).

 ## Train
 Before training, please download the SAM checkpoints to `./pretrained` from [here](https://github.com/facebookresearch/segment-anything#model-checkpoints).